tommasoprandin/uni/Deep Neural Networks Training.md

 - Standard gradient descent oscillates across the ravine rather than moving efficiently along it
 - Learning becomes slow and unstable

 This problem is mathematically described as ill-conditioning, where the condition number (ratio of largest to smallest eigenvalues of the Hessian matrix) is large.
+The condition number can also be seen as the ratio between the maximum and minimum curvature in the objective function.

 ![[dl-gd-problems.png]]